 Julie Doan graduated from the University of Montreal, and obtained her Bachelor of Pharmacy in 2010.
 She then pursued her Master's Degree in Advanced Pharmacotherapy in 2011.

-She is a member of the Quebec Order of Pharmacists, the Canadian Association of Natural Nutritional Practitioners, and the Association des Naturopathes Professionnels du Québec.
+Julie is a member of the Quebec Order of Pharmacists, and the Association des Naturopathes Professionnels du Québec.

 Now that you know a bit more about my story, let me share a sillier side of myself :)